 - Bowen Gao

-Bowen is a second-year Ph.D. student at the School of Media Arts and Studies, and the current graduate assistant for the SMART Lab.
+Bowen is a third-year Ph.D. student at the School of Media Arts and Studies, and the current graduate assistant for the SMART Lab.
 He earned an M.S. degree in Professional Media and Media Management Studies from Southern Illinois University-Carbondale, and a B.A. degree in Broadcast and Television Directing from Northeast Normal University, China.

 Bowen’s research interests include the social media engagement on personal and organizational level; mutual influence between commercial and social marketing; and the impacts of social norms on users’ online and offline behavior.
 In addition, Bowen is a big fan of musicals and worldwide traveling.